-Golf architect Robert Trent Jones was commissioned in 1947 to redesign the Ocean Course in an attempt to reduce some of the course's severity.
+The Ocean course has undergone a number of renovations beginning in 1947 when Golf architect Robert Trent Jones was commissioned to redesign the course in an attempt to reduce some of the course's severity.
 In 1951, the Ocean Course hosted the Ponte Vedra Women's Open, drawing a powerful field of professionals such as Patty Berg, Louise Suggs and its winner, Babe Zaharias.
-In 1998 Bobby Weed renovated the Ocean Course, restoring much of the original architect's intent and look that had been lost over the decades.

-The 18-hole, par-72 Ocean Course at the Ponte Vedra Inn & Club features five sets of tees playing from 4,900 to 6,800 yards.
-The Ocean Course's 99 strategically positioned sand bunkers enhance the beauty and challenge of the golf experience.
-Designed to accommodate defensive pin positions, the elevated greens place a demand on thoughtful and accurate approach shots.
+The 18-hole, par-71 Ocean Course at the Ponte Vedra Inn & Club features five sets of tees playing from 4,900 to 6,800 yards.
+The course captures the essence of a modern seaside design with expansive fairways, strategically placed bunkers and lagoons with newly designed green complexes.

 *Please note: To enjoy play on the Ocean Course, you must be a member or a registered guest at the Ponte Vedra Inn & Club.